ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 #### Connect to SteamVR

 When you press this button, the program will start waiting for steamVR to start.
 Start it from steam.
 If the connection will succeed, you will se the trackers on the status window, next to the hmd and controllers.

-After this step, put on your hmd and do the rest from VR.
+Place your camera somewhere somewhere around hip height.
+Make sure your camera will be in front of your SteamVR playpace.
+With Index and Vive, this should be towards your PC.
+With Oculus, this is the direction you were facing while calibrating your guardian.
+You can check the direction by going into SteamVR with SteamVR Home disabled - there will be a grey arrow on the ground indicating forward.
+Thats where your camera should be.
+(You do not have to be exact, however.
+It can easily be moved a meter or two to the side).

 If the trackers do not show up on the status window, check if you installed the driver correctly.
-Make sure you copied the folder into the correct place and that you have put EnableMultipleDrivers into the steamvr.config file.
+Make sure you copied the folder into the correct place and that you

 #### Start